Bruise: Cause

 There are many causes of subcutaneous hematomas including ecchymoses.
 Coagulopathies such as hemophilia A may cause ecchymosis formation in children.
 The medication betamethasone can have the adverse effect of causing ecchymosis.

 The presence of bruises may be seen in patients with platelet or coagulation disorders, or those who are being treated with an anticoagulant.
-Unexplained bruising may be a warning sign of child abuse, domestic abuse, or serious medical problems such as leukemia or meningoccocal infection.
+Unexplained bruising may be a warning sign of child abuse, domestic abuse, hard blows during fighting sports, or serious medical problems such as leukemia or meningoccocal infection.
 Unexplained bruising can also indicate internal bleeding or certain types of cancer.
 Long-term glucocorticoid therapy can cause easy bruising.
 Bruising present around the navel (belly button) with severe abdominal pain suggests acute pancreatitis.
 Connective tissue disorders such as Ehlers–Danlos syndrome may cause relatively easy or spontaneous bruising depending on the severity.
 Spontaneous bruising or bruising with minimal trauma in the absence of other explanations and together with other minor or major criteria suggestive of vascular Ehlers–Danlos Syndrome (vEDS) suggests genetic testing for the condition.

 During an autopsy, bruises accompanying abrasions indicate the abrasions occurred while the individual was alive, as opposed to damage incurred post mortem.